DfE-DAU/dau-R-template/README.md

 - Collaboration with DAU team to agree on folder and file structure.
 - Further testing and documentation of the package.
+- Make this folder structure inline with the tenplae suggested.
 - More support for a package folder structure.
 - Integration with QA (automated QA document).
 - Support for Shiny apps.